l3af-project/l3af-arch/discussions/secure_web_api.md

 ### Provision of Certificates

 As mentioned before, users can use already pre-existing certificates.
-However, L3AF can also provide mechanisms (manual or auto) to generate certificates.
+However, L3AF can also provide mechanisms manually to generate certificates.

-L3AF can have a library for self-signed certificate generation, that can implement APIs with different parameters, and these APIs can be integrated with L3AFD for auto-generation of the certificates.
-In this case, L3AFD can generate self-signed certificates, i.e., a set of self-signed root certificates, a pair of server certificates and client certificates at start-up if the certificates are not found (These certificates are not recommended for production use).

-Also, a certificate generation tool can be implemented using this library to generate the certificates manually.
+L3AF can provide a certificate generation tool can be implemented to generate the certificates manually.
 If the user has a set of root certificates (can be from a trusted CA provider or provided by its organisation or self-signed) and does not have the server and client certificates, then it can use the tool provided by L3AF to generate the server and client certificates.
 The tool can also have an option to generate the root certificates and the user can use this option to generate self-signed root certificates manually.

-#### Certificate creation options
+#### Certificate creation tool options

-To create certificates L3AFD needs following options, these options are stored in L3AFD configuration file and for the tool, these can be passed as parameters.
+To create self-signed certificates, the tool needs following options and these can be passed as parameters.

 - Domain (by default, localhost or FQDN)
 - Password provided by user